Mrshll: Career

 In June 2018, Bang released his first EP project Breathe, consisting of 6 songs including the title track "Come Over (featuring pH-1) and the disco dance anthem “Pose”.
 In October 2018, he released his second EP and first mixtape, Alien (Issa Mixtape).

 Bang parted ways with Feel Ghood Music in early 2019 and made a comeback as an independent artist with the single Mirage in January 2020.
 In subsequent years, Bang has steadily released singles, mini-albums, and been in campaigns for Instagram, instax, and Converse and penned songs for other artists, such as co-writing Verivery's 2022 title track Undercover and 88rising (with Rich Brian and BIBI, and featuring Warren Hue)'s froyo.
 Bang continues to release solo music with his 90s/2000s R&B concept EP, XYZ in October 2021.
 Writing for Harpers Bazaar, Chyenne Tatum listed the EP as one of the top 15 K-pop albums of 2021.

 Personal life

-Bang is openly gay.
+Bang is gay.
 He first came out to his family before moving to New York City but publicly came out in a Time Out Seoul interview in 2015.
 He is known as the first openly gay singer in K-Pop, debuting in 2017.
 Though Bang’s friends warned that coming out would be “social suicide" (as it is still very taboo in Korean culture), Bang decided to be open with his sexuality from the start as he feels it is nothing to be ashamed of.
 In spite of the fact that his parents are not accepting, Bang is fully supported by his brothers and his chosen family.